-MB8903 Language and Cultural Training Language training must be approved in advance and may focus on either improving existing fluency or developing fluency in a second language.
+MB8903 Language and Cultural Training

+Language training must be approved in advance and may focus on either improving existing fluency or developing fluency in a second language.
 Students take a minimum of a two credit course and produce a project paper based on a literature review and data collection in the second language.
-Pass/Fail
+Pass/Fail waster o n Appi DEGREE RE IENTS

-MECHANICAL AND INDUSTRIAL ENGINEERING
+MECHANICAL ENGINEERING